tomjadams/scala-workshop/doc/finch/03-post-api.md

 By now, this should look fairly standard, we traverse a JSON object, descending down the "data" field and decode the result using the `decoder` we've been passed.

-The next thing we want to do is to
+The next thing we want to do is to do the decoding of the incoming request payload:

 ```scala